rowcased/rowcased.github.io/alternate_page.md

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). -->

-Along the way, I learned many things other than algorithms and data sets, such as maintainability, legibility, portability, optimization, documentation, unit testing, and many other fundamantal principles of computer programming.
+Along the way, I learned many things other than algorithms and data sets, such as maintainability, legibility, portability, optimization, documentation, unit testing, and many other fundamental principles of computer programming.

 Eventually I decided to also study C, and later branched out into other languages such as JavaScript, C++, Ruby, C#, and Java.
 This taught me how to rapidly learn the basics of a new language.
 As part of my study of the C language, I began translating kata I had previously solved in Python into C for use on the site.
 This taught me a lot about code structure, maintainability, legibility, and writing strong unit tests.